Categories: General

 9. Disable Quick Protocol

-To connect to servers quic, internet browsers employ a unique protocol known as QUIC.
+To connect to servers quickly, internet browsers employ a unique protocol known as QUIC.
 This protocol allows them to communicate more rapidly, resulting in speedier page load times.
 However, QUIC can occasionally cause issues with connections.

 To circumvent these difficulties, disable QUIC in your browser.
 Here’s how you can accomplish it: